thegetty/artistryinbronze/content/essays/1_Plattner_gschwantler_vak_text_Transmittal.md

 At around the same time, in 1896, a smaller-than-life-size sculpture was found in Frascati, Italy, and soon made its way to the Museum of Fine Arts in Boston.[^16] The statue follows the same type as the athletes from Ephesos and Florence.
 The importance of this find was the preserved hands of the sculpture.
 It became clear that the athlete is not scraping the back of his hand but rather cleaning the *stlengis*, using the thumb of his left hand.[^17] Benndorf mentioned this statue already in his publication of the Ephesian Athlete in 1906.[^18] Obviously, however, it was too late to influence the restoration of the bronze statue from Ephesos: the right arm has already been mounted at an improper angle to the body.
 Half a century later, a major correction was made to the position of the right arm (see below).
 This correction also brought the fragments of the right shoulder and the upper right arm into considerably better coordination.
 Furthermore, the position of the arms now corresponds much better with the turn of the head.[^19]

-As to the find situation of the Ephesian Athlete, this statue was part of the sculptural program of the *palaestra* of the Harbor Baths.[^20] Statues of athletes appear to have been a common sight in such contexts; for example, a scraping athlete statue is seen framed by columns and gables of *palaestra*-architecture on a series of Campana reliefs, including one preserved in the Kunsthistorisches Museum in Vienna (**fig. 1.5**).[^21] The stone socle and fragments of the pilasters of the aedicule that framed the statue remained *in situ*, but the narrow marble base was taken to Vienna.
+As to the find situation of the Ephesian Athlete, this statue was part of the sculptural program of the *palaestra* of the Harbor Baths.[^20] Statues of athletes appear to have been a common sight in such contexts; for example, a scraping athlete statue is seen framed by columns and gables of *palaestra*—architecture on a series of Campana reliefs, including one preserved in the Kunsthistorisches Museum in Vienna (**fig. 1.5**).[^21] The stone socle and fragments of the pilasters of the aedicule that framed the statue remained *in situ*, but the narrow marble base was taken to Vienna.
 This base has moldings on three sides and bears an inscription on the front, of which parts of six lines are still readable (**fig. 1.6**).[^22] It mentions a Tiberius Claudius Frugianus as *gymnasiarchos* and a Tiberius Claudius \[Aristion?\] as *grammateus*; these individuals are well known as donor and builder, respectively, in the late first century/beginning of second century AD.
 We owe the knowledge of these names and the readability of the few fragments to four other bases of the same type, also found in the *palaestra*, naming the same officials and their dedications of further sculptures, which have not survived.[^23]

 Surprising —and initially misleading—is the surface of the base.
 There are no holes or even traces thereof for fixing a sculpture on top of it.
 It is flat but not entirely even.
 Noting this fact, R. Heberdey in 1919 expressed doubt that this base carried a bronze sculpture: it lacks the characteristic holes to fix the legs by means of lead poured through the feet.[^24] Frank Willer has recently shown, however, that over course of time different techniques were used to fix bronze sculptures onto a base.[^25] In the Roman Imperial age, a statue was more often fixed to a metal panel or base than to the stone base itself; so in the end, the sculpture was “freestanding” due to an enlarged platform.[^26]